MicrosoftDocs/visualstudio-docs/docs/code-quality/in-source-suppression-overview.md

 ### Global-level suppressions

-The managed code analysis tool examines `SuppressMessage` attributes that are applied at the assembly, module, type, member, or parameter level.
-It also fires violations against resources and namespaces.
+The managed code analysis tool examines the `SuppressMessage` attributes that are applied at the assembly, module, type, member, or parameter level.
+It also submits violations against resources and namespaces.
 These violations must be applied at the global level and are scoped and targeted.
 For example, the following message suppresses a namespace violation:

 `[module: SuppressMessage("Microsoft.Design", "CA1020:AvoidNamespacesWithFewTypes", Scope = "namespace", Target = "MyNamespace")]`